GuilhermeAlaska/SQL-Introduction/README.md

 WHERE name LIKE '%man%'; >> % is also a special keyword to search for 'man', to the right search for A'any' and before 'any'A WHERE imdb_rating IS NULL; >> Only show the rows that are null

+SELECT * FROM Customers
+WHERE City LIKE '_a%'; // _ is also a special keyword / It's looking for a as the second letter;
+WHERE City LIKE '[acs]'; / It's looking for all words that starts with acs

+SELECT * FROM students
+WHERE name LIKE 'a%m%'
+ORDER BY name;

 SELECT * FROM movies >> Select all information
 WHERE name >> from name
 BETWEEN 'D' AND 'G'; >> G will not be show